 To be eligible for a medical malpractice case, you must prove to a jury that your injuries were caused due to the negligence of a medical professional.
 Simply being dissatisfied with the outcome of your surgery or treatment is not enough to file a medical malpractice claim.

-The team of lawyers at SMA Law can help you understand your legal rights and figure out who is responsible for your injuries.
+The team of lawyers at SMT Legal can help you understand your legal rights and figure out who is responsible for your injuries.
 From there, you can decide whether you should pursue a case for medical malpractice.

 Were You Harmed?